zeruhur/plerion/_solo_spacefarer/03_game_procedures.md

 # Game Procedures

 The following procedures will help you give structure to your solitaire game.
-You are not necessarily obliged to follow them; use them only if they are helpful and adapt them where you feel it is necessary.
+You do not neet to follow them.
+Use them only if they are helpful and adapt them where you feel it is necessary.

 ## Ground Procedures